 What Happens At the Festival?

-Wherever NSDF takes place, whether it’s one of our chosen cities or even fully online as we are in 2021, these are some of the elements that make up our Festival.
+Wherever NSDF takes place, whether it’s one of our chosen cities or even fully online as we were in 2021, these are some of the elements that make up our Festival.

 The best theatre created by 16-26 year olds from all over the UK is presented to an audience of young people, professionals and public.
 Alongside this NSDF runs around 100 workshops led by some of the most talented professionals in the industry.
 There are discussions, debates and masterclasses.
 Talent is spotted and coached and lives get changed.
 You get to be part of something.

 - Anyone aged 16-26 years old can participate at the Festival, it doesn't matter if you are in education or not!